 Michael Young (“mlyoung57”) has interests in meta-ethics and moral psychology, and has done graduate work in philosophy at Brown University.
 He blogs from Providence, Rhode Island.
 (PoT’s Michael Young is not the American journalist of the same name who writes for The Daily Star in Beirut.)

 As I’ve said elsewhere, the blog involves no overarching doctrinal, ideological, or political commitment beyond a commitment to truth.
+(Not does it require a commitment to any particular conception or theory of truth.)
 I’ve just invited a diverse group of co-bloggers with various interests, from various disciplines, etc. whom I expected to have interesting things to say about whatever interested them.

 Yes, I’m aware of the fact that our blogging crew is heavily male.
-Sue me.
-If you’re interested in blogging for us, contact me at khawajai at felician dot edu.
+If you’re interested in blogging for us, contact me at khawajaenator at gmail.

 You’ll need to register and get my approval to post your first comment.
 After that, I’ve set the site up so that you can comment at will.
 But it could take some time before I take a look at your first comment, or comment on anything you write.
 I generally try to respond to comments directed at stuff I’ve written, but there are no absolutes about it.
 I have a heavy teaching and editing schedule, so it’s sometimes tough for me to do all the blogging I’d like to do.